cakephp/docs/en/models/saving-your-data.rst

     Club hasMany Membership.

 These two examples are almost the exact same.
-They use the same amount and named fields in the database and the same amount of models.
+They use the same amount of named fields in the database and the same amount of models.
 The important differences are that the "join" model is named differently and its behavior is more predictable.